-This safety guide is intended for owners, occupiers and managers of commercial thatched buildings and their appointed contractors and is designed to promote best practice when undertaking work involving the application of heat.
+This safety guide is intended for owners, occupiers and managers of historic/listed buildings and their appointed contractors and is designed to promote best practice when undertaking work involving the application of heat.
+It has been extended to cover additional potential ignition sources that could occur in historic properties including open fires and period demonstrations for events etc.